zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-07-14-FISH-Fixation-Protocol.md

           - Remove water with Kim wipe.
       11. Let dry/affix to slide by leaving slide on hotplate overnight at 30 °C with paper towel underneath.
       12. Store at 4 °C until use.

+      ##### Deparaffinization and rehydration.
+      1. Incubate in xylene bath for 10 min.
+          - Repeat with fresh xylene for a total of three times.
+          - **Do in HOOD.**
+      2. Incubate in 100% ethanol bath for 10 min.
+      3. Incubate in 95% ethanol bath for 10 min.
+      4. Incubate in 70% ethanol bath for 10 min.
+      5. Incubate in PBS-TX (1x PBS with 0.2% (v/v) Triton-X-100) bath for 10 min.

 #### Recipes